 Admire the Boeing 747, Ariane 1 and Ariane 5.

-The A380, which arrived in mid-February 2017, is visible on the Tarmac but not yet accessible to the public (scheduled to open in 2021 ?).
-You can still admire it, from afar, between 10 am to 5 pm.
+The A380, which arrived in mid-February 2017, is visible on the Tarmac but not yet accessible to the public.
+You can still walk around its imposing silhouette to admire it up close, between 10am and 5pm.

-As of October 20, 2020 the Control Tower of the Labro terminal, restored to its 1953 state, will welcome visitors on their visit to Le Bourget Air Museum.
+The Control Tower of the Labro terminal, restored to its 1953 state, welcomes visitors on their visit to Le Bourget Air Museum.
 This control tower dates back to 1937 and has a glass dome of 6m in diameter.

 The Air and Space Museum is free for the permanent collections and offers visitors a magnificent collection of aircrafts.
 However, there are many other reasons for visiting this museum.
 10 reasons to go to the Air and Space Museum